Healthdirect Free Australian health advice you can count on.

 • beta-carotene

-Beta-carotene is converted into vitamin A by your body.
+Retinol is the active form of vitamin A, while alpha-carotene and beta-carotene are converted into vitamin A by your body.

 Why is vitamin A important for my health?

-Vitamin A helps to keep your body healthy.
-You may have heard that vitamin A is important for skin and eye health.
+Vitamin A helps keep your body healthy.
+It is especially important for skin and eye health.

 Vitamin A is also used: